Updated August 25, 2023

 Every Friday evening the Hilton Hawaiian Village puts on a free firework show that starts around 7:45.
 The best views of the fireworks are from the beach surrounding the Hilton.
 If you happen to be in Waikiki on a Friday night, the fireworks are something you don’t want to miss.
 Seeing the palm trees and ocean lit up by fireworks is an incredible sight.

 There are a few restaurants at the Hilton Hawaiian Village but they are packed on Friday nights.
 If you don’t have a reservation, plan to eat dinner at one of the many fabulous restaurants in Honolulu before heading to watch the fireworks.

 Don’t forget to bring a towel or chair to sit on.

 Where To Stay In Honolulu Hawaii

 The best area to book a hotel in Honolulu is right in Waikiki.
-All hotels in Waikiki are within walking distance to the fabulous Waikiki beach, shopping, and plenty of restaurant options.
+All hotels in Waikiki are within walking distance of the fabulous Waikiki beach, shopping, and plenty of restaurant options.

 For the ultimate experience (with a price to match) book a room in the Hilton Hawaiian Village.
 The Hilton is located right on a beautiful stretch of Waikiki Beach.
 There are several awesome kid-friendly pools, one with waterslides.
 There is also an onsite luau.